arminveres/md-pdf.nvim/README.md

 # Markdown to PDF

+> [!NOTE]
+> Pull requests are welcome!

+> [!WARNING]
-> **Warning**: This plugin is still very early in its development, so expect bugs and if possible
+> This plugin is still very early in its development, so expect bugs and if possible report them here!
-> report them here!
-Thanks and enjoy.
+> Thanks and enjoy.

 A very simple and easy plugin to convert open markdown files to PDFs and open them it to the side.